-An RS232 serial cable can be connected to pins 1, configure the internal radio modem and the MIMIC Here is a wiring diagram for an RS232 DB9 be wired to the GPIO connector.
+An RS232 serial cable can be connected to pins 1, 2, and 6 to configure the internal radio modem and the MIMIC mode features.
+Here is a wiring diagram for an RS232 DB9 connector to be wired to the GPIO connector.

-Or contact Raveon to have the device prewhen it is purchased.
+Or contact Raveon to have the device preconfigured when it is purchased.